cv. Bushman Mine, strongly stoloniferous, drought-hardy perennial, with characteristics intermediate between var. coloratum and var. makarikariense.

 Survives annual burning, although this is not a common practice in most areas where it is grown.

-Legumes: Clitoria ternatea , Desmanthus spp., Desmodium uncinatum , Macroptilium atropurpureum , Medicago sativa , annual Medicago spp., Neonotonia wightii , Trifolium subterraneum, Vicia villosa subsp. varia (Vicia villosa subsp. dasycarpa).
+Legumes: Clitoria ternatea, Desmanthus spp., Desmodium uncinatum, Macroptilium atropurpureum, M. lathyroides, Medicago sativa, annual Medicago spp., Neonotonia wightii, Trifolium subterraneum, Vicia villosa subsp. varia.

-Seeding ability and stolon development influence spreading ability in Panicum coloratum .
+Seeding ability and stolon development influence spreading ability in P. coloratum.
 Stoloniferous types (e.g. 'Burnett', 'Pollock' and 'Bushman Mine') tend to have poor seed-setting ability, and any spread is by virtue of stolons.
-Conversely, freely seeding varieties have good colonising and spreading ability (e.g. klein grass ).
+Conversely, freely seeding varieties have good colonising and spreading ability (e.g. klein grass).
 'Bambatsi', although a better seeding form of var. makarikariense, is still a relatively poor seeder and does not spread readily in the paddock.

 The species is generally very palatable, although those varieties that exhibit intense flowering are less attractive to livestock.
-Its palatability declines as it matures, as with most tropical grasses).
+As with most tropical grassesm, its palatability declines as it matures.